riteshkarwa/my-repository/README.md

-# Making Southern Sunshine and Roses website deployable to netlify
+# Code base for Southern Sunshine and Roses website chelsea felter and ritesh karwa